16 FAQs people ask about gross misconduct

 Yes.
 Depending on the circumstances, they may be able to sue you for:

-- Unfair dismissal, assuming that they have been with you for more than two years (one year where the employment commenced before 6 April 2012).
+- Unfair dismissal, assuming that they have been with you for more than two years.
 Otherwise they cannot, unless they think they can prove that the sacking was due to discrimination or any of the 'inadmissible' reasons where a minimum period of employment is not required, in which case they can still sue for unfair dismissal or discrimination.

 - Breach of the fixed term contract (ie for damages representing their loss during the remainder of the contract term or in relation to any shorter notice period referred to in the contract).